Deric-W/lambda_calculus/README.md

 This package is intended to be used for educational purposes and is not optimized for speed.

-Furthermore, it expects all terms to be finite, which means the absense of cycles.
+Furthermore, it expects all terms to be finite, which means the absence of cycles.

-This results in the Visitor for term normalisation included in this package (`BetaNormalisingVisitor`) having problems when handling terms which are passed a reference to themselves during evaluation, which is the case for all recursive functions.

-`RecursionError` may be raised if the visitors get passed an infinite term.
+`RecursionError` may be raised if the visitors get passed an infinite term or the evaluation is too complex.

 ## Requirements